 Today everyone knows about DDoS/DoS attacks.
-The buzz about them is everywhere: on the internet, TV, etc. You don’t have to be an experienced user to face the consequences of these attacks, when you visit, for example, a favorite news portal and see the “service is unavailable” message, here it is – the DDoS/DoS attack.
+The buzz has long spread beyond security testing and is now everywhere: on the internet, TV, etc. You don’t have to be an experienced user to face the consequences of these attacks, when you visit, for example, a favorite news portal and see the “service is unavailable” message, here it is – the DDoS/DoS attack.

 Even knowing what the letters DDoS/DoS stand for, do you understand what they mean?
 DoS means Denial of Service, which is a malicious activity aimed at a web-site to make it unavailable for legitimate users.
 DDoS means Distributed Denial of Service, which is an attack performed by several computers.